Tahanima/selenium-java-test-automation-architecture/README.md

-# Selenium Test Automation Boilerplate
+# Selenium Test Automation Project

-Ready-to-use UI Test Automation Architecture using Java and Selenium WebDriver.
+Project built from a Ready-to-use UI Test Automation Architecture using Java and Selenium WebDriver.

 ## Languages and Frameworks